 To help them out, I'm trying to find more slow cooker recipes that fit our Fat Loss Foodie lifestyle - and this one totally fits the bill.

 I first had Ropa Vieja at my in-laws' house in New York.
 My mother-in-law is from El Salvador and my father-in-law is Cuban, and that means I'm married to a man who knows good Ropa Vieja.
 As this was cooking all afternoon, I kept hearing,

 "You are KILLING ME.
 That smells so freaking good but it's not ready to eat yet."

 When it was ready to eat, we both sampled it and decided it was legit - even though it wasn't his mom's exact recipe.
-She tends to cook more by "feel" and less by following exact recipes.
-Most of the Ropa Vieja recipes I found online were pretty similar, so I went with one from the ever-hilarious Julie Bauer at PaleOMG and made a few changes.
+(There's no such thing because she tends to cook more by "feel" and less by following exact recipes.)

 Using flank steak gives this dish a great source of lean protein.
 Four ounces of flank steak has around 220 calories: 9-10 grams of fat, 0 grams of carbohydrates, and around 30 grams of protein.
 (We like those numbers!)

 To avoid over-salting this dish (a common mistake with slow cookers), do not add salt until after the steak is cooked.
 You start out with a lot of liquid, but as it cooks down and thickens, you'll be left with a very salty finished dish.

 1 bell pepper, sliced thin (red, yellow, or orange - because we don't do green peppers around here)

 1 14-ounce can diced tomatoes